ricecor/Wear-OS-Tutorial-Kaip-Rice/README.md

 How yo add numbers to hour tick marks:

-How to color your clock components:
+How to style your clock components: